New & Used Honda Accord Hybrid: In Depth

 GET A FREE PRICE QUOTE

-The Honda Accord Hybrid and Accord Plug-In Hybrid are both new models in the Honda lineup for 2014, moving the Accord lineup to greener pastures with improved fuel economy for the newly redesigned mid-size sedan.
-It competes with the Hyundai Sonata, Toyota Camry, and the Ford Fusion.
+The Honda Accord Hybrid and Accord Plug-In Hybrid are both new models in the Honda range for 2014, moving the Accord lineup to greener pastures with improved fuel economy for the newly redesigned mid-size sedan.
+It competes with the Ford Fusion, Toyota Camry, and the Hyundai Sonata.

 The Accord Plug-In Hybrid went on sale in limited markets in January 2013, but the regular hybrid Accord won't arrive until the second half of 2013, when it will be sold nationally.
 It will be built in the same U.S. assembly plant as all conventional Accords, while the lower-volume plug-in hybrid Accord will be built only in Japan.